Polyamory Faux Pas: My boyfriend and I booked the same date with different people

-We, as a society, don’t know how to be poly.
-We barely know how to be monogamous, but we see models of it every day.
-Every TV show, almost every movie, almost every book, almost every relationship we see around us, shows us how to be monogamous with varying degrees of success.
-Polyamory is rarely talked about, and still pretty new for lots of people.
+Being poly is not without its awkward moments.
+Even in modern society, there isn’t a strong guideline for how to be poly.
+We barely know how to be monogamous, and we see models of that every day.
+Every TV show, almost every movie, almost every book, and almost every relationship we see around us shows us how to be monogamous with varying degrees of success.
+Polyamory is rarely talked about, and is still pretty new for lots of people.

-Because a lot of people are bad at being poly, or they don’t really want to be poly, or they don’t want the same kind of polyamory that I do.
+Because a lot of people are new at being poly, or they don’t really want to be poly, or they don’t want the same kind of polyamory that I do.

 I’ve felt this way since high school.
 In fact, one of the first friendships I had in college began when we found out that we both didn’t believe in monogamy.
 We’d never heard the term “polyamory” but we’d come to the conclusion, at 18, that “relationships were bullshit.”
 Which is the way an 18 year old says, “I don’t want to be monogamous.”

 “If I went out tomorrow and had lunch with Sheila, would you be offended?”
 My new friend asked, by way of explanation.
 “Would you suddenly be insecure about your lunch-having skills?”